Zoten64/livelyleosrescue/README.md

 For the design and layout I took inspiration from [this youtube video](https://www.youtube.com/watch?v=g0db5kA4BfQ&list=PL1abJ21nmMp82I9AUCc0ZKEe5NVgNyWGt&index=1&t=177s).

 The font used on the whole page was [Roboto from google fonts.](https://fonts.google.com/specimen/Roboto)

+## User stories

+1. As a new user of the page I want clear navigation to make it easy to find what I'm looking for ✅
+2. As a vision impaired user I want a website with high contrast colors to make it easier to read ✅
+3. As a mobile user I want a website that is responsive and easy to navigate on mobile ✅
+4. As a desktop user I want a website that is responsive and easy to navigate on desktop ✅
+5. As a visually impaired user I want a website that can easilly be accessed with a screen reader ✅

+6. As an enthusiast looking for a new pet I want a website where I can adopt a leopard gecko from a responsible source ✅
+7. As someone who has found an abandoned leopard gecko I want to find information on what to do now ✅
+8. As someone who has found an abandoned leopard gecko I want to be able to easily contact a rescue as I do not have the ability/time to care for it myself ✅
+9. As someone who can no longer care for my leopard gecko I want a way to easily contact a place where I can be sure it will be taken care of properly ✅

+10. As the owner I want my website that displays all the geckos for adoption to heighten the chances of a rehoming ✅
+11. As the owner I want my website to have easy to understand care guides for everyone to reduce the amount of people mistreating their pet ✅
+12. As the owner I want my website to have easy ways to contact us for our services ✅

 ## Features